BPA-free tooth colored fillings

 Traditional dental restoratives, or fillings, are an excellent restorative option to replace tooth loss from small cavities and small fractures in teeth.
 Fillings are most often made of silver amalgam or resin, plastic as these are the more cost effective and readily available materials.

-Dr. Van Slooten, Dr. Mahgoub, Dr. Rudea and Dr. Choi exclusively utilize dental fillings made entirely of ceramic and zirconia.
+Dr. Van Slooten and Dr. Mahgoub exclusively utilize dental fillings made entirely of ceramic and zirconia.
 There are no plastic or metal compounds at all.
 They are free entirely from:

 • BPA (bisphenol A)